Battle of the Atlantic

 The Battle of the Atlantic, the longest continuous military campaign in World War II, ran from 1939 to the defeat of Nazi Germany in 1945, covering a major part of the naval history of World War II.
-At its core was the Allied naval blockade of Germany, announced the day after the declaration of war, and Germany's subsequent counter-blockade.
-The campaign peaked from mid-1940 through to the end of 1943.
+At its core was the Allied naval blockade of Germany, announced the day after the declaration of war, and Germany's subsequent counterblockade.
+The campaign peaked from mid-1940 to the end of 1943.